 The ORR has the power to periodically review the charging framework which has been established for HS1 through the Concession Agreement and applicants can appeal to ORR if they believe the level of charges to be unfair or that they discriminate against the Applicant.

 An Applicant applying for capacity with a view to operating an international passenger service must give notice, discuss and agree its access rights with the Infrastructure Manager.
-The ORR encourages an Applicant to consider a pre application meeting with the ORR (see section 4.4.1 for further details).
+The ORR encourages an Applicant to consider a pre-application meeting with the ORR (see section 4.4.1 for further details).

 Applicants would need to enter into separate agreements with any depot facility owners whose services they may wish to use.
 Please see section 1.8 for the relevant contact details.